yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cmfcvisualmanager-class.md

 ### <a name="return-value"></a>Wartość zwracana

-`TRUE`Jeśli karty 3W mają być wyróżnione.
+`TRUE`, jeśli mają być wyróżnione karty 3W.

 ### <a name="remarks"></a>Uwagi